ricardolousada/AI-Certifications-And-Projects/Generative-AI-Nanodegree/Building-Generative-AI-Solutions/READ.md

 **Logic for Searching and Augmenting Listing Descriptions**

-Now with the user input and the context from the top 5 listing previously mentioned, the application makes another call to the LLM model and uses LLM augmentation to personalize the recommended listing without changing factual information.
+Now with the user input and the context from the top 5 listings previously mentioned, the application makes another call to the LLM model and uses LLM augmentation to personalize the recommended listing without changing factual information.

 **Use of LLM for Generating Personalized Descriptions**